The Ankara Agreement enables Turkish nationals to enjoy a number of advantages in terms of emigration to EU countries.

 Various “incentives” were included to help ease the entry of Turkish nationals to move to Member States to carry out economic activities.
-Although the Ankara Agreement was signed in 1963, it applied to the then Member States, and equally to new Member States who joined the EEC.
+Although the Ankara Agreement was signed in 1963, it applied to the then Member States, and subsequently to new Member States who joined the EEC.
 The Ankara Agreement was therefore applicable to the UK, when the UK became a Member State in 1973.

 What are the Effects of the Agreement and what are some of the Benefits?

-However, if a Turkish national made a UK visa application outside the scope of the Ankara Agreement, they would then be subject to the same UK visa rules which apply to nationals of other countries such as; Australia, China, and the USA, which have been and are subject to fairly regular change.
+However, if a Turkish national made a UK visa application, outside the scope of the Ankara Agreement, they would then be subject to the same UK visa rules which apply to nationals of other countries such as; Australia, China, and the USA, which have been and are subject to fairly regular change.

 Turkish nationals could have applied for the former Tier 1 (Entrepreneur) visa but would have needed up to £200,000 initial capital; whereas a visa application under the ‘Turkish Businessperson’ category only requires “sufficient funds”.

-Alternatively, Turkish nationals could apply for a visa under the new Start-up/Innovator visa categories (introduced on 29 March 2019), but would require ‘support’ from an endorsing body – there is, again, no such requirement for this in the 1973 rules, which continue to apply today to the Turkish Businessperson visa category.
+Alternatively, Turkish nationals can apply for a visa under the new Start-up/Innovator visa categories (introduced on 29 March 2019), but would require ‘support’ from an endorsing body – there is, again, no such requirement for this in the 1973 rules, which continue to apply today to the Turkish Businessperson visa category.

 Clarification by the Courts

 Although stricter rules cannot be introduced by the UK immigration authorities, certain aspects of the Ankara Agreement have been clarified, by the courts, over the years.